 Professor Levi Roach

-My background lies in the study of kingship and royal governance, particularly in using charters and other documentary sources for this purpose, and I retain an active interest in these themes.
+My background lies in the study of kingship and royal governance, particularly in using charters and other documentary sources for this purpose.
 Most of my early work was on later Anglo-Saxon England, but I increasingly work on France, northern Italy and (in particular) Germany, and the rich archival materials preserved there.
 I also have an active interest in modern debates about feudalism and the so-called mutation féodale ('Feudal Transformation/Mutation').

 I am happy to supervise students working on the religious and political history of the British Isles and western Europe between c.800 and c.1200, particularly in the following areas:

 - Kingship and governance